vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/README.md

 # Bellabeat Case Study

+[View the detailed project approach here](./Approach.md), covering each phase of the analysis process from Ask to Act.

 ## Executive Summary
 This project analyzes users' activity, sleep, and heart rate data to inform strategic recommendations for Bellabeat’s wellness platform.
 The analysis identifies trends in user health behaviors and suggests targeted interventions to enhance user engagement and health outcomes.